DigitaleGesellschaft/jekyll-theme-conference/_talks/testTT.md

 ---
-name: Data preparation and cohort discovery with AI in a colon cancer datase
+name: Data preparation and cohort discovery with AI in a colon cancer dataset
 speakers:
   - Tom Toner
 categories: